tomjoht/tomjoht.github.io/_ai/use-cases-for-ai/docapis_thematic_analysis.md

 Prompt:

 <div class="chat">
-The following is a list of keywords that people search for using my site search.
+<p>The following is a list of keywords that people search for using my site search.
 [Paste of search keywords from [The actual searches people are making on my blog](https://idratherbewriting.com/blog/pointless-to-implement-site-search/#actual_searches).]
-From this list of keywords, synthesize the predominant themes.
+From this list of keywords, synthesize the predominant themes.</p>
 </div>

 Response: